 - One of the stories that makes Joel Chandler Harris' "Uncle Remus" stories (supposedly collected from former slaves around the South) so famously racist is one about why people have different skin colors.
 Long ago, all the people in the world lived in one "neighborhood", and were black.
 One day somebody discovered a lake outside town that turned your skin white (which was a desirable thing, obviously).
 The people that jumped at the chance and ran for it got full exposure and thus became white people; the people that walked became "merlatters" (which Uncle Remus assures us includes the Chinese); and the people that came last found that the lake had been used up and were forced to remain black because they were so lazy.
 Needless to say, this particular tale doesn't crop up in many adaptions...

-- Spoofed in the Discworld novel Pyramids, where the citizens of Djelibeybi believe a number of different stories on why the sun moves through the sky: it's being rolled by a dung beetle, carried by a boat, pulled by a chariot, etc. (Most of which are based on real Egyptian myths— over time, different deities fell in and out of popularity, so there were several Egyptian sun gods at different times).
+- In Pyramids, the citizens of Djelibeybi believe a number of different stories on why the sun moves through the sky: it's being rolled by a dung beetle, carried by a boat, pulled by a chariot, etc. (Most of which are based on real Egyptian Mythology — over time, different deities fell in and out of popularity, so there were several Egyptian sun gods at different times).
 A freak accident involving pyramids traps the country in a pocket dimension where all these stories are true, which results in about a dozen sun gods fighting over who gets to carry the sun.
 This segment even includes one of the priests calling the play-by-play as if it were a rugby match (before being promptly killed for his heresy).

-- Also parodied in The Last Hero, with the N'Tuitif tribe that has such myths as How The Giraffe Got Its Long Neck (an ancestor of the giraffe had a slightly longer neck than other animals, and could reach higher leaves, with the longer-necked giraffes surviving more easily to pass their long neck to their children... sound familiar?).
+- In The Last Hero, the N'Tuitif tribe, an entire culture with no imagination, has such "myths" as How The Giraffe Got Its Long Neck: an ancestor of the giraffe had a slightly longer neck than other animals, and could reach higher leaves, with the longer-necked giraffes surviving more easily to pass their long neck to their children... sound familiar?
 Their stories seem to end with a phrase like "This is just a thing that happened" or "and so it is".